MicrosoftDocs/azure-docs/articles/aks/private-clusters.md

 * Use a VM in a separate network and set up [Virtual network peering](virtual-network-peering)
 * Use an [Express Route or a VPN](express-route-or-VPN) connection

 There are some advantages and disadvantages to each option.
 Azure Bastion provides the simplest solution, and you don't need to create and manage additional VMs.
-Express Route and VPNs require more complex networking.
+Express Route and VPNs add costs and require additional networking complexity.
 Virtual network peering requires you to plan your network CIDR ranges to ensure there are no overlapping ranges.

 ## Dependencies
 * The Private Link service is supported on Standard Azure Load Balancer only.
 Basic Azure Load Balancer isn't supported.